SysSec-KAIST/BaseSpec/README.md

 ### 0. Using BaseSpec in IDA Pro
 BaseSpec contains python scripts based on IDA Pro APIs (IDAPython).
-To use BaseSpec, first load the firmware into IDA at the correct locations, which may require parsing of vendor-specific firmware file formats.
+To use BaseSpec, first load the baseband firmware of interest into IDA Pro at the correct locations, which may require parsing of vendor-specific firmware file formats.
 Then, import `load_ida.py` as a script file in IDA Pro (using Alt+F7).